microsolidarity/handbook/crewing/README.md

 * [Working Out Loud support circles](https://workingoutloud.com/en/circle-guides)
 * If you have more to add to this list, please [contribute](../contributing.md) :\)

+## Economics

+* [Sharing Money With Friends](https://medium.com/@richdecibels/sharing-money-with-friends-what-could-go-wrong-c4120b712396) -- a short blog on the technical aspect of managing profit-sharing agreements in a collective of freelancers.

 ## Forming

 How is Crew formed?
 We're not sure.
 Rich's original [proposal](../articles/proposal.md) suggests the best way to meet your Crew-mates is in a Congregation: a larger gathering of people with some shared values and medium-high trust.
 The core patterns linked above may help, but there's many experiments to be done.